 As Jacob and I and the RAU team near the end of a very busy season, we have each, in some way, felt the dead weight of weariness, so I hope that this newsletter serves as a cheering voice from the sidelines, from among “the great cloud of witnesses,” to us (and to all who are running with us) to not lose heart or grow weary, but to keep our eyes fixed on Jesus, the author and finisher of our faith, and to keep our focus on the joy that lies ahead.

 Just last week, we completed our 19th Leaders’ Retreat with a group from the D.R.
 Congo, who came from deeper within than the previous Congolese group.
 Several of them work with the Mbuti Pygmies.
-Jacob is planning a trip to visit them next April with the goal to be a part of raising up shepherds for the new Mbuti believers.

 The Congolese leaders arrived weary from traveling a very long distance, some having even walked miles to get to where the taxi would pick them up.
 I saw the importance for this “retreat” of making sure they started off with medications that would relieve symptoms of the hardships they experienced in coming.
 It’s hard to focus on learning when the body is crying out for relief!